 Ever had vegetarian meatballs?
-And by that I mean, really tasty vegetarian meatballs?
-I hadn’t until I stumbled upon a recipe article in a women’s magazine (forgot which one), and they had like 5,000 different meatball recipes!
+And by that I mean, really tasty white bean vegetarian meatballs?
+I hadn’t until I stumbled upon a recipe article in a magazine (forgot which one), and they had like 50 different meatball variation recipes!
 I mean, you name it…lamb, chicken, beef, bean, etc. And these were my adaptation of their white bean meatballs.
-I mean, we all know the benefits of a plant-based diet by now right?
-(I hope?
-If not let me quickly break it down for you: Cancer-fighting, weight management, Type 2 DM management, better for the environment, decreased risk for heart disease, etc)
+There are so many different health reasons for adding in more plant-based proteins into your eating pattern, so try these meatballs today and you may just be hooked!

 Even if you aren’t vegan or vegetarian (I’m not), you can still follow a plant-based diet, meaning a plant-centered diet, packed with nutrient-rich fruits, vegetables, legumes, nuts, and seeds and still include meat, dairy, and eggs every so often.
-Either way, try my go-to: Go ahead and fill HALF your plate with nutrient-rich veggies: think leafy greens, tomatoes, cucumbers, zucchini, broccoli, etc. Then add in a little lean protein (whether it’s plant based or not) and a little healthy fats (olive oil, cheese, avocado, etc), as well as some complex carbs (such as potatoes, quinoa, brown rice, whole grains).
+Either way, eating a variety of plant-based foods is a great way to fill our bodies with adequate fiber and nutrient to help our bodies feel great.

 This delicious and easy weeknight dinner is simple to whip up – made with chickpea pasta (naturally gluten-free and higher in protein and fiber), and a delicious white bean based veggie meatball.
 Full of flavor and nutrition!

 - 1 box Banza Chickpea Pasta (I used the rotini)

 - 1 cup+ low-sodium organic tomato or marinara sauce